This PC was built with the following objectives in mind:

 with PCI interface (figure 13).

-Remember, this is an entry level PC, there is no room for high performance.
+Remember, this was an entry level PC in 2010, there is no room for high performance.
 It was not built for gaming.
 For newer operating systems is slow.

 I have also installed VMware ESXi 4.1.
 This distribution does not support RTL8111DL network interface.